Industry Alerts & Seminars

 Contractors- Have You Noticed?
-Take Action to Preserve Your COVID-19- Related Delay Claims by Julianne Wheeler, partner with Jennings Haug Cunningham (March 2020)
+Take Action to Preserve Your COVID-19- Related Delay Claims by an attorney, partner with Jennings Haug Cunningham (March 2020)

 In the midst of the COVID-19 pandemic, these are several things that every contractor should be evaluating.